smwoodman/miniature-dollop/README.md

 # miniature-dollop
-dev ESD viame-coco work
+Development ESD Optics work.
+Work incldues viame-coco work, and semgenting via the T-MSER method.

-Will be moved to permanent repo once exploration is done and the code is getting stable
+Code here Will be moved to permanent repo once exploration is done, and the code is stable (or becoming stable).

-## Process
+## VIAME-COCO Process

 The current process: